Is a press brake retrofit the right fit for your business?

-Most backgauge controls on older machines are at the end of their useful end-of-life.
+Most backgauge controls on older machines are at the end of their useful life.
 However, the mechanical structure of the backgauge continues to operate safely.
-As a result, reusing the existing mechanical structure of the backgauge, and replacing the control that runs it, can increase the productivity of your press brake.
+As a result, reusing the existing mechanical structure of the backgauge and replacing the control that runs it can increase the productivity of your press brake.
 Therefore, if your backgauge control needs to be replaced, doing so can dramatically improve your operations and make the overall retrofit a success.

 Is your Press Brake Control required to operate your machine?

-For some machines, all of the press brake functionality operates through the programmable control.
-In other words, signals from the press brake control are required for the brake to run.
+For some machines, all of the press brake functionality operates through the programmable control – signals from the press brake control are required for the brake to run.
 At worst, the entire machine is useless without the press brake controls, which can make retrofit options complex and very costly.

 Fortunately, some press brakes can be run manually without an integrated control.
 In these situations, press brake control retrofits can produce cost savings and give you 10-20 years of additional productivity from your existing machine.